-- The Risk Governance and Risk Coverage departments' primary focus is to develop and manage ERM mechanisms and to promote ERM concepts throughout the Group, in addition to providing risk management challenge and support for (re)insurance underwriting and asset management; - The Prudential and Regulatory Affairs department advises the Group on prudential regulations.
+- Risk Governance ensures that an effective and efficient system of risk governance (e.g., via committees, policies and guidelines) is in place; that regular external and internal risk reports are provided in line with approved governance (e.g., risk dashboards, regulatory and public risk reports); that SCOR's operational risks are managed, including implementation of the operational risk framework; and that effective communication on SCOR's risk management system and risk-related subjects takes place to external and internal stakeholders. - Risk Coverage ensures the identification, assessment and monitoring of "assumed-risks" i.e. those risks related to SCOR's P&C and Life (re)insurance business, and supports the development of the Risk Appetite Framework as well as actions to ensure exposures remain within their limits.
+Risk Coverage maintains and enhances business proximity by providing risk expertise and in-depth analyses of risk across the Group. - Prudential and Regulatory Affairs advises the Group on prudential regulations.
 It ensures the Group actively positions itself in relation to the different jurisdictions and requirements to which it is exposed or could be exposed; and continuously develops and promotes SCOR's leading risk management expertise through regular dialogue with internal and external stakeholders.
-Prudential and Regulatory Affairs also provides specialist expertise to SCOR colleagues via the Solvency II Centre of Excellence and prepares the Group for the adoption of major new prudential regulations: - The Risk Modelling department manages and operates SCOR's internal model and provides a detailed quantitative risk analysis.
-It provides reports to management on risk assessment and actively assists the Group in its various uses of the internal model; - The Group Chief Actuary and team report to the Chief Risk Officer.
-See section B.6 Actuarial function for further information on the role and responsibilities of the actuarial key function.
+Prudential and Regulatory Affairs also provides specialist expertise to SCOR colleagues via the Solvency II Centre of Excellence and prepares the Group for the adoption of major new prudential regulations; - Risk Modelling operates SCOR's internal model and provides a detailed quantitative risk analysis on the modelled range of changes in economic value.
+It provides reports to management on risk assessment and actively assists the Group in its various uses of the internal model.
+In addition, it ensures that the internal model is appropriate for SCOR's risk profile, proportionate and complete to the risks.
+It continuously improves and maintains the internal model by collecting change requests, proposing priorities, and implementing model changes.
+The team also provides analyses of change including sensitivity analyses and model documentation;

+■ The Group Chief Actuary and team report to the Chief Risk Officer.
+See section B.6 - Actuarial function for further information on the role and responsibilities of the actuarial key function.